 Unfortunately we cannot accept references via email.
 We use the email address that you list on the online application form to provide your referee with a secure link to upload their reference.
-Your referee should either submit the reference via that route, or alternatively post a hard copy on official letter headed paper, with a signature, to the Postgraduate Admissions address.
-If your referee has any technical problems with the upload facility, please ask them to contact the Postgraduate Admissions team via email.
+If your referee has any technical problems with the upload facility, please ask them to contact the Postgraduate Admissions team by using the Enquiry form.

 Can I send the letter on my referee’s behalf?

 If your referee has already provided you with a reference, please upload it after you receive the supporting documents upload link in your application acknowledgement email.
 We can accept scanned uploaded documents from applicants only for the initial consideration of an application, in order for the Course Selector in the academic department to make an application decision.

 If your application is successful and you are made an offer of a place, we will then request that your referee uploads the original reference themselves.

 Only one reference is required for a taught master’s application, but there are two referee’s details sections on the application form, what should I do?

 We require one reference for the majority of taught master’s programmes and two for research.
 You can enter the details of two referees if you wish to.
 If you only want to provide the details for one referee, please enter ‘N/A’ in any mandatory fields in the second referee’s details section.

 Postgraduate Tuition fees can be found online here.

 Where can I find out about scholarships and funding at Warwick?